 - 1. Perform the required pre-installation steps described in Preparing to deploy the Universal Tracker to Azure. - 2.
-Copy the following archives from the Sitecore Universal Tracker package to a new folder on your machine: - Sitecore.Tracking.Collection.Service.3.0.0-r00051.268.deploy.zip - Sitecore.Tracking.Collection.Service.3.0.0-r00051.268.wdp.zip
+Copy the following archives from the Sitecore Universal Tracker package to a new folder on your machine: - Sitecore.Tracking.Collection.Service.6.0.0-r..deploy.zip - Sitecore.Tracking.Collection.Service.6.0.0-r..wdp.zip

-- 3. Unpack the \.deploy.zip file to a new folder on your machine. - 4.
+- 3. Unpack the .deploy.zip file to a new folder on your machine. - 4.
 Navigate to the folder where you unpacked the deploy file.
 Navigate to the AzureDeploymentInfrastructure folder.
 This folder contains:

-- azureDeploy.ps1, which is a script that deploys the collection service using the MSDeploy tool. - The templates folder, which contains the following files that are used by the installation script: - serviceDeployParameters.json - storageDeployParameters.json - · ARM templates for deploying web apps - 5.
+- azureDeploy.ps1, which is a script that deploys the collection service using the MSDeploy tool. - The templates folder, which contains the following files that are used by the installation script: - serviceDeployParameters.json - storageDeployParameters.json - ARM templates for deploying web apps - 5.
 In the storageDeploy.parameters.json file, change the name parameter to your unique storage account name.

-When you select a name for your storage account, you must follow the naming conventions for Microsoft Azurenaming conventions for Microsoft Azure.
+When you select a name for your storage account, you must follow the naming conventions for Microsoft Azure.